Hän Hënjìk

 Produced and directed by Lulu Keating

 Nihënjìk trʼìnląy, nihënjëk wëtäde hänjit, hǫzǫ tr’ëhudè(y).
-We are our language, our language will live on, we are living good
+We are our language, our language will live on, we are living good.

 Start Learning Hän now